voycey/ml_forecast_comparison/README.md

 ### Collaborating.

 Please feel free to add new models to this repository as they come and use the same energy data that the other tests have used.
-Please follow the Seaborn structure for visualisation where possible so its a bit easier to read and compare across models
+Please follow the Seaborn structure for visualisation where possible so its a bit easier to read and compare across models (do as I say, not as I do)

 # Results Summary: